shaneharter/PHP-Daemon/README.md

 * ###True parallel processing in PHP
-In a few lines of code you can create asynchronous background processes that let you offload the hard work and keep your daemon process light and responsive.
-After you pass an object or callback to the workers API, you can call the methods and functions normally.
-The API intercepts your call and passes the arguments through to the object running in a background process.
-The method returns instantly and your daemon continues normally.
-When work is complete any `onReturn` callbacks you set are called.
-If things go wrong you've got the ability to enforce a timeout and easily retry the call.
+In a few lines of code you can create asynchronous background processes that let you keep your daemon process light and responsive.
+After you pass an object to the Worker API, you can call its methods normally.
+The API silently intercepts your method call and passes it to the object running in the background process.
+The call returns as soon as the Worker API intercepts it, and your daemon continues normally.
+When the background process completes the method call any `onReturn` callbacks you set are fired.
+And if things go wrong you've got the ability to enforce a timeout and easily retry the call.

   As an altenative to the persistent, long-running background workers, the Tasks API gives you a simple way to call any method in an ad-hoc background process that will exit when your method is complete.